Definitions of fasting and starvation

 Fasting to regenerate your skin cells

 When I speak of damaged cells in your body, then, of course, I am also referring to those of the skin.
-That being said, I still also think it is good for you to use a good skincare regimen that is organic-based and free from harsh chemicals.
-You can find the ones I like here on my recommended page.
+That being said, I still also think it is good for you to use a good skin care regimen that is organic-based and free from harsh chemicals.

 I am so glad we delved into these juicy fasting benefits!
 Overall, I only mentioned a few benefits of intermittent fasting for your health!
 Believe it or not, there are more!
 An important thing to remember is that fasting should be incorporated with other lifestyle changes!
 If you would like to learn more about how you can improve your health, I encourage you to visit my start here page.
 There you will read about the necessary steps to achieve wellness.
 Remember, it is all about your lifestyle in its entirety at the end of the day.